dotnet/csharplang/proposals/extensions.md

       (note this doesn't include members from the underlying type)
     - Merge the results
     - Next, members that are hidden by other members are removed from the set.
-      (note: "base types" means "base extensions and underlying type" for extension types for purpose of shadowing)
+    - Next, extension members are removed if any more specific extension member is applicable.

   - Finally, look at the set:
-    - If the set is empty, proceed to extension methods below.
+    - If the set is empty, proceed to the next scope.
     - If the set consists of a single member that is not a method, then:
       - If it is a value of a *delegate_type*, the *invocation_expression* is evaluated as a delegate invocation.